jonathangeiger/kohana-jelly/guide/jelly.upgrading.md

 	// Or many at a time
 	$query->select_column(array('id', 'name', 'body'))->select();

+#### Jelly_Collection->as_array() no longer accepts meta-aliases

+This means you can no longer do this:

+	$collection->as_array(':primary_key');

+As far as I know, this feature was rarely—if ever–used.
+It's better to alias a column if you need to bring it back as a specific name.

 #### Jelly_Model->as_array() has changed slightly

 `Jelly_Model->as_array()` used to operate like this: